roderickmackenzie/h14pod/CW/project planning/task.md

  * If there are standard operating procedures for any equipment, find out what they are and include them in the appendix.
  * When filling in this section, try to think if you have covered all the needed health and safety/ethical approval for your project.
 These things can take a long time to sort out, so it is best you start now(!) before the clock starts ticking on your project.

 The aim of this exercise is to produce a functional project plan.
 Don’t be constrained by the above bullet points, if you think other things need to be included then include them.
-If you have done preparation work for the project  already (a few people may have done this) such a writing matlab code, deriving some equations , or running experiments, include it in the appendix and talk about it under risk mitigation.
+If you have done preparation work for the project  already (a few people may have done this) such a writing matlab code, deriving some equations, or running experiments, include it in the appendix and talk about it under risk mitigation.

-5.How will it be marked?
+6.How will it be marked?
 ========================

-This report is worth 20% of the module and will be marked out of 100:
+This report is worth 25% of the module and will be marked out of 100:
  - Project outline (via the summary and introduction):
  - The four elements of a project plan, clearly stating the aims and objectives within the first stage
  - Identification of and methods of addressing the deficit in required skills and knowledge